galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > * Galaxy tool developers who already have the tools they need *do not need this training*
 > * It is particularly useful for developers coming to Galaxy from other scientific fields
 > * Read the two subtopics below and decide if they seem interesting enough to continue.
-> * Watch the `Hello Galaxy Training Network!` tool generation demonstration video to see if it might be useful for your work {: .tip }
+> * Watch the [Hello world](https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing) tool generation demonstration video to see if it might be useful for your work
+{: .tip }

 # Introduction: Why you might want to follow the rest of this tutorial about the ToolFactory
 {:.no_toc}

-#### I.E. and other scripts can quickly become real tools
+#### Turning interactive environment notebooks and other scripts into real tools.
+Quickly and in Galaxy.

 - Galaxy Interactive Environments are very popular and useful for skilled researchers and developers because they allow interactive development in scripting languages such as Python or R in Galaxy.
     - Notebooks developed in IE's can be turned into command line scripts and tested using suitable small input data sets.
 - Scripts needed for use as Galaxy tools can also be developed as command line scripts without using Galaxy
-- Once the script is working correctly with test data on the command line, **the ToolFactory provides a quick route to a real Galaxy tool**.
+- No matter the source, once the script is working correctly with test data on the command line, **the ToolFactory provides a quick route to a real Galaxy tool**.
-- Any scripting language executable supported by Conda can be used such as R or Python, or system utilities like Bash.
+- *Any* scripting language interpreter supported by Conda can be used.
+Working R and Python, or system utilities like Bash examples are provided.
-- It is an automated, form driven code generator that runs in Galaxy.
+- An automated, form driven code generator that runs in Galaxy as a typical Galaxy tool.
-- It is ideal for turning **simple** scripts from Interactive Environments into tools for workflows.
-- Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed in Galaxy IEs.
+- Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed.
-- It is much easier to learn to use, but consequently has limits in terms of the complexity it can deal with compared to the recommended Galaxy developer tool development software.
-- Training is available for those in the "Development in Galaxy" section of the GTN - for example, "Tool development and integration into Galaxy" linked in the follow-up training recommended at the end of this document

 #### The ToolFactory generates tools

-- Turns simple scripts that run correctly on the command line into real Galaxy tools
+- Quickly turns simple scripts that run correctly on the command line into real Galaxy tools.
 - Scripts might be developed in Galaxy Interactive Environments for example.
 - A bioinformatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
 - Produces a new Galaxy tool that wraps the supplied script.